TheRRSascha/chatgpt-test/README.md

 ## Database Creation

+You need to place your PDF files into the `pdf_files` folder.

 To generate the databases, execute `by_sentence.py` and `bookmark_or_page_by_page.py` scripts.
 Each of these scripts contains inline documentation, explaining their individual operation and purpose.

 ## Chat Application